selimnairb/EcohydroLib/README.txt

 -------------------
 Many of the command line scripts (including NHDPlusV2Setup.py) require a configuration file to specify locations to executables and datasets required by the ecohydrology workflow libraries.
+The configuration file can be specified via the environmental variable ECOHYDROWORKFLOW_CFG or via command line option.
 Here is an example configuration file:

 		[GDAL/OGR]
 		PATH_OF_OGR2OGR = /Library/Frameworks/GDAL.framework/Versions/Current/Programs/ogr2ogr